Five killed in Lower Dir firing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TIMERGARA: At least five persons were killed and two others injured in a firing incident in Gosam area in Lower Dir district on Friday night.The sources said a jirga was going on to settle a monetary dispute when the rivals resorted to firing, killing five persons of the family.
+TIMERGARA: Atleast five persons were killed and two others injured in a firing incident in Gosam area in Lower Dir district on Friday night.The sources said a jirga was going on to settle a monitary dispute when the rivals resorted to open fire killing five persons of the family.
 The deceased were identified as Rehmat ullah, Hamid ullah, Tariq, Riaz and Ismael.

-TIMERGARA: At least five persons were killed and two others injured in a firing incident in Gosam area in Lower Dir district on Friday night.The sources said a jirga was going on to settle a monetary dispute when the rivals resorted to firing, killing five persons of the family.
+TIMERGARA: Atleast five persons were killed and two others injured in a firing incident in Gosam area in Lower Dir district on Friday night.The sources said a jirga was going on to settle a monitary dispute when the rivals resorted to open fire killing five persons of the family.
 The deceased were identified as Rehmat ullah, Hamid ullah, Tariq, Riaz and Ismael.